 The Bank of Canada is asking retailers to continue accepting cash.
 Refusing cash could put an undue burden on people who depend on cash as a means of payment.
 The Bank strongly advocates that retailers continue to accept cash to ensure Canadians can have access to the goods and services they need.

-In Finland, Päivi Heikkinen, Head of the Payments Department at the Bank of Finland wrote on her blog “cash is the primary method of payment for about ten per cent of Finns.
+In Finland, Päivi Heikkinen, Head of the Payments Department at the Bank of Finland wrote on her blog “cash is the primary method of payment for about ten per Fraction of a currency representing the hundredth of the unit of account.
+More of Finns.
 For these people, cash may be the only possible method of payment and it is important that they get their purchase done.
 Even during a corona pandemic, cash can be used as normal”.

 The Reserve Bank of New Zealand is also reminding shoppers and retailers to practice good hand hygiene.
 “Cash is just one of a number of frequently touched surfaces we encounter.
 The same is true for any other payment device whether it’s a card, phone or watch.
 This reinforces the need for good hand hygiene regardless of the way you pay or accept payment.
 Retailers should use common-sense when it comes to cash.
 Businesses are not obliged to accept cash, but declining it may end up disadvantaging people who rely on its use.
 These people are more likely to be young, elderly, poor, disabled or financially excluded.
 Have respect and care for each other,” says Mr. Hawkesby.